Last updated 30 July 2021

 Good hygiene is very important – regularly wash and thoroughly dry your hands, and cough and sneeze into your elbow.
-It’s also important to regularly clean high-touch objects, items and surfaces; and stay home and seeking medical advice if unwell and get a test where necessary.
+It’s also important to regularly clean high-touch objects, items and surfaces; and stay home and seek medical advice if unwell and get a test where necessary.
 Physical distance from other people who we don’t know or see regularly is also important.
 Use face masks or coverings on public transport and when you can’t physically distance from others you don’t know.

 The ‘bubble of protection’ around vulnerable people, and those they have contact with, is vital in preventing and managing the risk both of COVID-19 infection and its complications and other infectious diseases.
 We need to carefully manage our bubbles so that those who are more vulnerable can continue to be protected.
 More information about how to protect yourself and others is available at Protecting yourself and others from COVID-19.

 Assessment and testing for COVID-19

 People with any COVID-19 symptoms should get assessed and may need to be tested.
 A COVID-19 test is free of charge, whether you have COVID-19 symptoms or not.

 Testing is done by swabbing the back of your nose or throat.
 A swab is like a small cotton-bud with a longer stick.
-The sample goes to a lab to be analysed.
+The sample goes to a laboratory to be analysed.
 You will be told when and how you will get your results and what to do while you are waiting for the results.